sweng-epfl/public/exercises/security/ctf/README.md

 In this exercise, you will hack an Android app by exploiting common security vulnerabilities in Android mobile apps through a beginner-friendly capture the flag (CTF) game.
 This app contains a series of challenges, each illustrating a realistic attack vector in mobile security: each challenge hides a string flag, which you will need to uncover and submit in order to gain points, by inspecting the source code, playing with the app features and using external tools.

+**Please do not attack the online leaderboard infrastructure, as we rely on third-party servers and services.**

 ## Getting started

 First make sure that you have Android Studio with an Android emulator and API 30 installed on your computer.
 If not, follow the following steps: